 Brewing for yourself and a few officemates?
-It might make sense to form a coffee coalition, to ensure all of your cups overfloweth with the perfect joe.
-Scrap the K-cups and invest in a 9-cup brewer like the Barista Brain, which can satisfy a small office multiple times throughout the day, and a burr grinder (which grinds coffee beans more consistently than a blade grinder) is great to have.
+It might make sense to form a coffee coalition, to ensure all of your cups overfloweth with the perfect joe .
+Scrap the K-cups and invest in a 9-Cup Coffee Maker, which can satisfy a small office multiple times throughout the day.
+A burr grinder (which grinds coffee beans more consistently than a blade grinder) is also great to have.

 Printing out an easy recipe (such as 2 tablespoons of coffee per every 1 cup of water) and posting it near the equipment takes the pressure off that one office coffee nerd, and keeping filters and drinking accessories (like milk or sugar) in a shared space will make everyone happy.
 Even if your bosses won't buy the machines with company funds, a minimal contribution from a few interested folks should make paying out of pocket a lot less painful.

 Nominate someone to keep the beans stocked up.
 A group of 5–10 people can each pitch in a few bucks a month and join a whole-bean subscription service that curates a rotating selection of fresh coffee from artisanal roasters near and far, shipping them to your door on a regular schedule.
-You may also make a monthly “coffee KP duty” calendar, assigning a different coworker to keep an eye on cleanliness and filter inventory every week.
+Choose the beans that’ll best fit your preferred method of brewing.
+You may also make a monthly "coffee KP duty" calendar, assigning a different coworker to keep an eye on cleanliness and filter inventory every week.
+Speaking of cleaning….

 How to Clean Your Coffee Gear at Work